CSS-Next/css-next/README.md

 * Research the community’s understanding of modern CSS
 * Help educate the community about the availability and compatibility of modern CSS features
-* Building a shared understanding of CSS feature evolution since CSS3 and grouping those features into easily-digestible levels (such as CSS4, CSS5, etc.)
+* Building a shared understanding of CSS feature evolution since CSS3 and grouping those features into easily-digestible eras (such as CSS4, CSS5, etc.)

 ### Out of Scope